 The majority of students entering medical schools do so after acquiring a BA or BS degree at an undergraduate college.
 Most undergraduate majors are acceptable as long as certain basic areas are included in the program.
 Students planning to enter the medical field should let their advisor know of their intentions as early as possible so the advisor can help prepare the student's schedule accordingly.
 Students following this pre-medical curriculum must maintain a high standard of work sufficient to merit strong recommendations in order to be favorably considered by admission committees of medical schools.
 Grades below B probably will not be acceptable.
-Complete the 36 hours of General Education core course requirements including MAC 2311, 2312, Calculus I, II; CHM 1045C-1046C, General Chemistry and Qualitative Analysis; CHM 2210C-2211C, Organic Chemistry; PHY 2048C-2049C, General Physics with Calculus; a biology sequence; PSY 1012, general psychology and the physical education requirement.
+Complete the 36 hours of General Education core course requirements including MAC 2311, 2312, Calculus I, II; CHM 1045C-1046C, General Chemistry and Qualitative Analysis; CHM 2210C-2211C, Organic Chemistry; PHY 2048C-2049C, General Physics with Calculus; BSC 2010C-2011C, Biology I and Biology II; PSY 1012, general psychology and the physical education requirement.